ZeroPass/Port-documntation-and-tools/README.md

-# EOSIO PassID Documentation and Tools
+# PassID Documentation and Tools
 And project wide issues